xmartlabs/xmartlabs.github.io/_posts/2020-04-23-protecting-your-frontend-from-a-bad-backend.md

 Our serializer has taken a single product and returned a new object with only the information we need, using a key nomenclature that is easier to read, and has also changed the type of the `hasStock` field to boolean.
 Notice how the database timestamps are nowhere to be seen, we don't need them so we just ignore them.
 Serializers are great since they automatically document the data we're using from our API.
 No more "do we even use this field?" questions anymore, just go to the appropriate serializer and look it up.
+You are the one in control!

 What if, in a few months, the API decides that `Product_Name` should be changed to `Product_name` (lower case "n").
 If we've been using this field everywhere in our app, then we might be at risk of introducing bugs by mass-replacing (this is quite a simple example, I know, but bear with me).